julzhandz/CorWork7/README.md

 # CorWork7
-CorWork7 can make design from Core in Framework7
+CorWork7 is a web tool can make page design from Core in Framework7 Designs